Jason Vosler Player Props: Reds vs. Phillies

 Jason Vosler At The Plate

-- Vosler is batting .250 with a double, a triple, three home runs and a walk.
+- Vosler is batting .167 with two doubles, a triple, three home runs and a walk.

-- Vosler has had a base hit in four of seven games this season, and multiple hits once.
+- Vosler has picked up a hit in five games this season (41.7%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.